Mpumelelo9802/String-reversal-application/README.md

 ### Dependencies

-- `flutter/cupertino.dart`: For Cupertino style widgets.
+- `flutter/cupertino.dart`: For Cupertino style widgets for iOS devices.
-- `flutter/material.dart`: For Material design widgets.
+- `flutter/material.dart`: For Material design widgets for the app to take up the full screen of the device.

 ### Contact